benjaminfranklin03/NeuroDiffEqLab/README.md

 The repository is organized around Jupyter notebooks and source files, complete with explanations and visualizations, making it ideal for both learners and researchers to explore the mechanisms and applications of Neural DEs.

+Here’s what you can expect:
+- **Hands-on implementations** of various Neural DE models.
+- **In-depth documentation** explaining how each model works.
+- **Cool visualizations** to showcase the power and behavior of these models.
+- **Thoughts and reflections** as I navigate through the complexities of each approach.

 ![Neural ODE Diagram](images/neural_ode_example.png)

 ## Implemented Models

 ### 1. Neural Ordinary Differential Equations (Neural ODEs)

 **Description**: Neural ODEs model the hidden state dynamics of a neural network as a continuous-time ODE.
-They provide a flexible framework for learning complex temporal dynamics with adaptive computation.
+This allows for adaptive computation and better handling of complex temporal dependencies.

 ![Neural ODE Example](images/neural_ode_example.png)